Yihang-creator/2048/README.md

 the user to fill out the name. press confirm to save.
 User can continue the game after saving.
 * the game will automatically save progress if the user clicks X in the window. the saved progress can be loaded when launching the game next time.
+* press "w""s""a""d" or up/down/left/right to move tiles